aws-samples/failure-analysis-assistant/README_en.md

    - Prevention measures
 7. The generated report is sent to Slack and provided to the user

+### Detailed ReACT Agent Operation

+The ReACT agent, which is the core of FA2, operates with the following detailed process:

+1. **Session Management**:
+   - A unique session ID is generated for each analysis request
+   - Session state is stored in DynamoDB and maintained between Lambda function executions
+   - Session information includes thinking history, executed tools, collected data, etc.

+2. **Thinking Process**:
+   - In the initial thinking, the agent develops an analysis strategy based on error content and available tools
+   - In subsequent cycles, it decides the next action considering the information collected so far
+   - The result of thinking is output in a structured format, and the next action is determined

+3. **Tool Execution**:
+   - Selected tools are executed with appropriate parameters
+   - Execution results are recorded in the session state, and data collection status is updated
+   - The results of each tool execution are used as input for the next thinking cycle

+4. **Cycle Control**:
+   - The maximum number of cycles can be controlled with the `maxAgentCycles` parameter (default: 5)
+   - When sufficient information is gathered or the maximum number of cycles is reached, it transitions to the final answer generation phase
+   - Appropriate error handling is performed when Bedrock rate limits are reached

+5. **Final Answer Generation**:
+   - All collected information is integrated to generate a structured failure analysis report
+   - The report is sent to Slack in Markdown format and shared as a file

 ## Requirements

 - You can use the AWS Cloud Development Kit (CDK)